-Patient input is submitted to CADTH by patient groups.
-Individual patients or caregivers who wish to provide input are encouraged to work with a patient group that represents their condition to prepare a group submission to CADTH.
-CADTH will accept patient input from individual patients and caregivers only when there is no patient advocacy group representing patients with a condition for which a drug under review is indicated.
-Individual patients and caregivers who wish to submit input for a drug review should first contact CADTH (at requests@cadth.ca) to confirm the absence of a relevant patient group.
-Upon confirmation that no relevant patient group exists, CADTH will provide interested individuals with the individual patient and caregiver template for completion.
-The process for providing input, and how CADTH uses and posts that input, remains the same as that for patient groups, with minor modifications, as applicable, for an individual patient or caregiver.
+Patient input is submitted by patient groups.
+Individual patients or caregivers who wish to provide input are encouraged to work with a patient group that represents their condition to prepare a group submission.
+Patient input from individual patients and caregivers will only be accepted when there is no patient advocacy group representing patients with a condition for which a drug under review is indicated.
+Individual patients and caregivers who wish to submit input for a drug review should first contact CDA-AMC (at requests@cadth.ca) to confirm the absence of a relevant patient group.
+Upon confirmation that no relevant patient group exists, interested individuals will be provided with the individual patient and caregiver template for completion.
+The process for providing input, and how the input is used and posted, remains the same as that for patient groups, with minor modifications, as applicable, for an individual patient or caregiver.

-Patient groups are asked to use the patient input template that is posted on the CADTH website.
+Patient groups are asked to use the patient input template that is posted on the website.
 This template has questions and prompts to help guide patients to provide the information that will be most helpful to the review team and the expert committees.

-Patient groups must submit their input as a Microsoft Word document by the posted deadline date for the information to be used by CADTH.
+Patient groups must submit their input as a Microsoft Word document by the posted deadline date for the information to be used in the reimbursement review process.